 - The produce Without a doubt, this is the most significant disappointment of all.
 How is it I can get better oranges in Fulham than Florida?
 Wisconsin does nothing but harvest dairy foodstuffs, but most cheese here comes out of a can (YUK)!.
 The South has more varieties of nut growing in it than Equatorial Africa, but I could get them cheaper and easier by taking a cruise from Southampton to Charleston than buying them in Connecticut.

 - Arrangement – Wandering around a British supermarket is a pleasure.
 It is arranged and structured so beautifully.
 It is food as theatre.
 American supermarkets may look orderly in the morning but come evening they have me looking around to see where the Kansas twister has struck.
 Incidentally, who on earth still uses price labels made from a star-shaped card?
 This is not even “mad men” ironic.
 It’s not 1974 people!

 - Cost – British dairy and meat products are all much cheaper.
-How can it be that a small island that has 17 cows in it can produce milk and beef cheaper than a country where cattle herds are so big they have their own zip code.
-British supermarkets also reduce fresh produce to about 10 percent of the cost price at the end of the day to avoid wasting it.
+How can it be that a small island that has 17 cows in it can produce milk and beef less expensive than a country where cattle herds are so big they have their own zip code.
+British supermarkets also reduce fresh produce to about 10 per cent of the cost price at the end of the day to avoid wasting it.
 I have NEVER seen American food reduced in price.
-My guess is they just bin the stuff they don’t sell.
+My guess is they bin the stuff they don’t sell.
 Something is going seriously wrong here.